Doctors save lives, except when they don't. - Jon Barron [Link]

 Get good expectations to help you on and up

-Below is a list of Bach flower essence remedies and a few homeopathic remedies - all called deep impressions - you may find helpful in very stressful conditions, or right afterwards.
+Below is a list of Bach flower essence remedies and a few homeopathic remedies - all called deep impressions or influences - you may find helpful in very stressful conditions, or right afterwards.
 Some do.
 However, rigid, scientific proofs are generally missing in these waters.
 But most grown-ups are free to try and see for themselves.
 That amounts to something too.

 This should also be noted: